codevivi/cryptocurrencies-prices-over-time/README.md

 **Must have [Node.js](https://nodejs.org), npm** installed

-**If want to use [Mongo db](https://account.mongodb.com/account/login)** , make sure to have cluster created with database named 'crypto', and copy cluster connection string to .env file (step 2).
+**If want to use [Mongo db](https://account.mongodb.com/account/login)** , make sure to have cluster created with database named 'crypto',add server ip address to allowed networks in Atlas.
+Copy cluster connection string to .env file (step 2).

 1. Clone the repo